-Graduate students must complete the graduate program within seven years of the date of the oldest course counted toward their program.
+Graduate students must complete the graduate program within seven years of the date of matriculation into their program.
 This does not apply to prerequisites, bridge program courses or similar requirements.

 Costs and Payment Procedures

 Costs and Payment Procedures

 The university reserves the right to change its tuition and fees without prior notice.
 Nonmatriculated students are charged graduate rates for graduate courses.